-Netcracker Digital BSS/OSS: Making CSPs Central to Their Customers' Digital Experience in the 5G Era
+Netcracker 2020: Making CSPs Central to their Customers' Digital Experience in the 5G Era

-With the rollout of 5G networks, increased power at the edge and partner-enabled ecosystems bringing new services to market, CSPs need modernized BSS/OSS that meets the new network, IT and business demands that these services create.
+With the rollout of 5G networks, increased power at the edge and partner-enabled ecosystems bringing new services to market, CSPs need modernized BSS/OSS that meets the new network, IT and business demands these services create.

-Netcracker Digital BSS/OSS is a modernized and digital portfolio of products and services that has been redesigned and enhanced for the 5G era.
+Netcracker 2020 is a modernized, digital portfolio of products and services that has been redesigned and enhanced for the 5G era.

 It includes Customer Engagement, Digital BSS and Digital OSS layers, each of which contains a broad range of enabling functional areas.
 Complementing the horizontal layers are Cloud Platform Management and Advanced Analytics.
-The entire product suite runs on the Netcracker Cloud Platform, allowing CSPs to benefit from the cloud scale, performance and efficiency of flexible delivery models.
+The entire product suite runs on the Netcracker Cloud Platform, allowing CSPs to reap the benefits of flexible delivery models, all of which leverage cloud scale, performance and efficiency.

-Netcracker Digital BSS/OSS is fully open, standards-compliant and cloud-native.
-It allows CSPs to develop their own enhancements or co-develop functions through a low code platform and blueprint delivery approach.
-Central to Netcracker Digital BSS/OSS is an industry-leading security framework with the highest level of proven system-wide security and privacy, providing critical protection in an era of increased cyberattacks, intrusion and disruption.
+Netcracker 2020 is fully open and standards compliant, built for the cloud and allows CSPs to develop their own enhancements or co-develop functions through a low code platform and blueprint delivery approach.
+Central to Netcracker 2020 is an industry-leading security framework, designed to provide the highest level of proven system-wide security and privacy, which is critical in an era of increased cyber-attacks, intrusion and disruption.